Satochi001/Satochi001/README.md

 💡 * I see technology as an hobbie *

-😇 * Always be the best you can be – because your potential is limitless. *
+😇 * Always be the best you can be – because your potentials are  limitless. *